Church of St Matthias, Malvern Link

 The Church of St Matthias is an Anglican place of worship in Malvern Link, England.
 Prior to the establishment of this church, the residents of Malvern Link had to walk 3 miles to their parish church, St. Edburga's Church in Leigh.
-The Rector of Leigh, Henry Somers-Cocks, requested the 2nd Earl Somers to provide some land for a new church, which he did on 27 December 1843, the form of Link Meadow.
+The Rector of Leigh, Henry Somers-Cocks, requested Earl Somers to provide some land for a new church, which he did on 27 December 1843, the form of Link Meadow.

-The initial church was designed by Sir G G Scott.
+The initial church was designed by Sir George Gilbert Scott.
 It seated 300 people, and cost £1,900 to build.
 It was completed in 1846 and consecrated by Bishop Pepys of Worcester on 13 January.

 In 1858, the church was extended to the south, and a new tower was added in 1862.

 In 1880, the church was found to be too small, and the decision was made to extend it eastwards.
 Tenders were invited, and Thomas Collins of Tewkesbury, who estimated the costs to be £2,400.
 The costs of this extension were principally met by Earl Beauchamp.
 The architect for the new church was Frederick William Hunt of London.